 If you need assistance completing the PLUS Request Process or the MPN, call the Direct Loan Origination Center at 1-800-557-7394.

 The National Student Loan Data System displays information on your federal loans amounts, outstanding balances, loan statuses and disbursements.
-You can access your loan information on this site with the same PIN that you used to sign your FAFSA.
+You can access your loan information on this site with the same login information that you used to sign your FAFSA.

 For information on repaying your Direct Loans, visit the Direct Loan Servicing homepage.